The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Attributes are specific characteristics about your business—payment options accepted, accessibility features, service options, and identity attributes (veteran-owned, woman-owned, etc.).

 Select every attribute that honestly applies to your business.
-These help you appear in filtered searches ("24-hour plumber" or "plumber that accepts credit cards") and build trust with customers who share those values.
+These help you show up in filtered searches ("24-hour plumber" or "plumber that accepts credit cards") and build trust with customers who value those qualities.

 Choose the Right Categories

 Your primary category is the single most important ranking factor for the Local Pack.
-Choose the most specific category that describes your main business activity.
+Pick the most specific category that describes your main business activity.

 Examples: